wagnva/Abschluss-Aufgabe-1-Tests/README.md

 Clone this Repository into your project repo and run the tests using gradle

 ### Important!
-If your Main class is not called Main, you need to change the name in `java/base/Start.java$game`
+* If your Main class is not called Main, you need to change the name in `java/base/Start.java$game`
+* I (foolishly) thought that everything passed to Terminal.printLine is a String, so if you printed objects, the tests will fail.
+Just add a .toString() behind the object in the code and it works Replace `Terminal.printLine(object)` to `Terminal.printLine(object.toString())`
 #### I cannot guarantee that the tests are fully correct.